dev-schueppchen/updated-tutorials/README.md

 > Last modified by 7h3730B and originally created by Snowland on 24.Juni 2020
 ---

-This Repositorie's use is to update the code from [Zekro's](https://www.youtube.com/user/Zekrommaster110) Tutorials.
+This Repository's use is to hold the updated code from [Zekro's](https://www.youtube.com/user/Zekrommaster110) Tutorials.
 The folder structure is the following:

 ```